korvyplus-dot/supacypher/README.md

 # supacypher
-Encoder + Decoder for visual
+Encoder + Decoder for visual qr-like codes with capacity up to 400k alphanumeric + cyrillic symbols